joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/DEVELOPER.md

 ]
 ```

-Orders paid via Amazon Payments will have `amazon_reference` on order item.
+Orders paid via Amazon Pay will have `amazon_reference` on order item.

 The `filter` parameter can be used with `status` parameter to retrieve list of orders that have been authorized but not captured yet.